steryu/UnityGame/README.md

 # A Untitled Unity Game
-A hobby game project I'm currently working on.

 A month ago I started making a roquelike game in Unity using C#.
 And since I have two years of coding experience in C, I decided to make this project a big one.